Simon Fraser University: Surrey campus

 The Surrey campus consists of two buildings located in Whalley / City Centre, Surrey.
 The main building is part of Central City, an architectural complex adjacent to the Surrey Central SkyTrain station.
 It was established in 2002 to absorb the students and programs of the former Technical University of British Columbia, which was closed by the provincial government.
 It has since expanded to house the Surrey operations of other SFU programs.
 The Central City complex that houses the campus was designed by architect Bing Thom and opened in 2006.
 The Fraser Library, a branch of the SFU Library, is located at the second floor on this campus and is the only branch with a games room, where arcade games and console games are available.
-It also loans equipment to students in the School of Interactive Arts and Technology.
+It also loans equipment to students in the School of Interactive Arts and Technology (SIAT), also located on the Surrey Campus.
+SIAT facilities include a prototyping lab, editing suites, and a motion capture studio, the latter of which became the facility from which the Virtual Ambassador program is run.

 A separate five-floor building opened on April 25, 2019, across the street from the existing Central City complex.
 The 20,458 m2 building is LEED Gold certified and mainly houses the Sustainability Energy Engineering (SEE) program and supports 440 full-time students with engineering labs, computer labs, classrooms, lecture halls and office spaces.